NBA Power Rankings Heading into 2017 All-Star Game

 Is it possible surgeries make Blake Griffin stronger?

-This is something we need to consider, as it's othwerise tough to explain how he's keeping the Los Angeles Clippers afloat without Chris Paul.
+This is something we need to consider, as it's otherwise tough to explain how he's keeping the Los Angeles Clippers afloat without Chris Paul.

-Griffin averaged 24.2 points, 9.2 rebounds and 7.8 assists on 50 percent shooting from the field (and from three-point range!) in his final five games before the break.
+Griffin averaged 24.2 points, 9.2 rebounds and 7.8 assists on 50 percent shooting from the field (and from three-point range!) during his final five games before the break.
 For his efforts, he was named the Western Conference Player of the Week.

 Well deserved, as L.A. went 4-1 while also leading the league in defensive rating since we last ranked.